almostearthling/when-command/README.md

   - *Storage Device Connect* and *Disconnect*, which take place when the user attaches or respectively detaches a removable storage device.
   - *Join* or *Leave a Network*, these are verified whenever a network is joined or lost respectively.
   - *Command Line Trigger* is a special event type, that is triggered invoking the command line.
 The associated condition can be scheduled to be run at the next clock tick or immediately using the appropriate switch.
-6. **Based on File Change:** *(to be implemented)* The tasks are run when a certain file is changed.
+6. **Based on File Change:** *(to be implemented)* The tasks are run when a certain file changes.
 7. **Based on an User Defined Event:** The user can define system events by listening to signals emitted on the system bus and the session bus.
 This is an advanced feature, and the events must be defined using the procedure described below.

 **Warning**: because of the way applications are notified that the session is ending (first a TERM signal is sent, then a KILL if the first was unsuccessful), the *Shutdown* event is not suitable for long running tasks, such as file synchronizations, disk cleanup and similar actions.
 The system usually concedes a "grace time" of about one second before shutting everything down.
 Longer running tasks will be run if the users quits the applet through the menu, though.
 Same yields for *Suspend*: by specification, no more than one second is available for tasks to complete.
-In reference to the event condition definition, one or more events might appear as *[disabled]* in the list: the user still can choose to create a condition based on a disabled event, but the corresponding tasks will never be run.

 Also, the condition configuration interface allows to decide: